 Whatever Lucy is thinking is enough to make her get up and head towards his room, only for her to chicken out as he heads out with an update on Angela.
 So close.
-It’s such a tease, but it’s also the closest the viewers have gotten to them acting on any romantic feelings they have towards one another.
+It’s such a tease, but it’s also the closest the viewers have gotten to them acting on any romantic feelings they have toward one another.
 However, it illustrates the evolution of Chenford’s relationship.
-Tim is able to talk to Lucy directly, rather than ask about her well-being from others, and he is open about his concerns of her being alone.
-In turn, Lucy is able to turn to him for comfort and caring with no hesitation.
+Tim is able to talk to Lucy directly rather than ask about her well-being from others, and he is open about his concerns about her being alone.
+In turn, Lucy is able to turn to him for comfort and care with no hesitation.

 -Tim asks Lucy to save her a dance.
 (We saw him give her that once-over)

 -“You don’t ever let someone tell you you can’t do something.
 Not even me.”

 Seeing as Chenford is going to stay in the slow-burn direction, I can’t wait to see all the other moments we have upcoming.
 Whether romantic or not, the moments these two have together are joyous to watch, and that’s largely in part due to Melissa O’Neill’s and Eric Winter’s incredible chemistry.
 Their portrayals of their characters, whether together or alone, are definitely a highlight of the show.